Year 6 Transition

 School Gateway makes it much easier for parents/carers to pay at any time.

-This system will not be available to parents/carers until your child is on roll in September when you will be able to download and activate the app using the details overleaf.
+This system will not be available to parents/carers until your child is on roll in September when you will be able to download and activate the app.

 Free School Meals